SystemsApproach/private5g/software/inspect.rst

 additional steps you can take to watch the system in action.
 The first is to bring up the Aether Management Plane (AMP), which includes Dashboards showing different aspects of Aether's runtime behavior.
-The second is to enable packet capture, and then run a visualization tool to trace the flow of packets into and out of SD-Core.
+The second is to enable packet capture, and then run an analysis tool to trace the flow of packets into and out of SD-Core.

 Install AMP